EthanAquino1/HousePricePredictionProject/ProjectDescription.md

 #I then do multiple linear regression, with a train test split and k-fold validation, and do some plotting to show the accuracy of my model
 #backwards elimination
 #I also look at my test data to do some predictions

+Buisness problem:

+Plan of attack:

+Importing libraries:

+Inspecting the dataset:

+Cleaning the data:

+Visualizing the data:

+Data preprocessing:

+Model and cross validation:

+Examining the model:

+Backwards elimination:

+Final model: